DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ​                                      Settings on the right hand side can be used to modify the objects.

-In the above example we can see the **"ID"** which is used in identifying this GUI component in the main program, specifically in the case of the **save** button it's located in the initial setup phase of the application.
+In the above example we can see the **"ID"** which is used in identifying this GUI component in the main program, specifically in the case of the **save** button - it is located in the initial setup phase of the application.

 ```Java
 private final int SAVE_ALL = R.id.save;
 ```

-Using this it's then possible to interact with the component as such:
+Using this, it's then possible to interact with the component as such:

 ```Java
 Button saveButton = (Button) findViewById(SAVE);